gbouritsas/Neural3DMM/README.md

     * results/ (created by the code)
       * spiral_autoencoder/
-        * step_size/
-          * downsample_type/
           * latent_size/
             * checkpoints/ (has all of the pytorch models saved as well as optimizer state and epoch to continue training)
             * samples/ (has samples of reconstructions saved throughout training)
             * predictions/ (reconstructions on test set)
             * summaries/ (has all of the tensorboard files)

-In order to display all of the Tensorboards for all of the models you have run, simply run from data_root
+In order to display all of the Tensorboards for all of the models you have run, simply run from **root_dir**

 ```
 $ tensorboard --logdir=results/